 Many patients believe that getting braces is all about cosmetics.
 It’s not.
 Sure, straighter teeth are more appealing, but braces offer a host of other benefits to your health.
 Orthodontists and dentists recommend braces mostly to deal with a bite that’s out of alignment.
 An abnormal bite can lead to several health problems, like tooth loss, gum disease and tooth decay.

 While many studies have been done to show the impact straight teeth have on how we’re perceived, proper alignment is key to good dental health.

 2. You Must Wear Braces for a Long Time

 This is just not true.
-The duration you wear braces for depends on the state of your health.
+The duration you wear braces for depends on the state of your oral health and teeth alignment.
 Treatment plans vary according to each patient’s situation, but the general period for treatment is one to three years.
 Patients almost never have to wear braces for longer than three years.

 3. Braces Are Painful All the Time

 It’s easy enough to associate pain, orthodontics and dentistry.
 That’s because most of us go to the dentist when we experience oral pain.
-But, it’s not the treatment method that’s painful, rather the reason we visit the dentist.
+But, it’s not the treatment method that’s painful.
+Rather, it’s the symptoms of the reason we visit the dentist that are causing pain.